 The school expects all pupils to show outstanding behaviour all the time.
-To ensure this happens the school is devising a rewards, recognition and restorative practice system that is fair and consistent but that can also be easily accessed by children with complex behavioural needs.
+To ensure this happens the school has devised a rewards, recognition and restorative practice system that is fair and consistent but that can also be easily accessed by children with SEND and/or complex behavioural needs.